apache/iotdb/docs/UserGuide/Operation Manual/DML Data Manipulation Language.md

 Now, only last_value aggregation function is supported in group by fill.

-There is no limit about time in group by fill.

 Linear fill is not supported in group by fill.